scholarslab/digitalpedagogy-draft/praxis.md

 ### “How Did They Make That?”

-* What is it?

-Posner offers a modest gallery of various digital projects, and breaks each down into the tools and techniques used in their production.
+Miriam Posner offers a modest gallery of various digital projects, and breaks each down into the tools and techniques used in their production.
 The goal is to show how each is made, so others might also make similar projects and build from them.
 The site would be a perfect starting point for students before their own digital projects.
 Have students visit the site, then visit each example project, to see how the list of parts and techniques used on a project correspond to specific results.
 Get a feel for what different types of projects offer.

 ### “The Kits for Cultural History at HASTAC 2014”